McTavishLab/physcraper/How_to_start.md

         General information about the BLAST database can be found [here](ftp://ftp.ncbi.nlm.nih.gov/blast/documents/blastdb.html)

-        In Linux do the following in the folder of your future blast database run: (for Windows and MAC please use google to figure it out, there should be plenty of information.)
+        In Linux do the following in the folder of your future blast database: (for Windows and MAC please use google to figure it out, there should be plenty of information.)

           * `sudo apt-get install ncbi-blast+`
           * `wget 'ftp://ftp.ncbi.nlm.nih.gov/blast/db/nt.*'`  # this downloads all nt-compressed files